 Stylish.
 The home will be an eclectic mix of transitional architectural features, including walls of black on black windows, a surprising courtyard entrance, a roof top deck with nearly 360 degree views, and dramatic barrel vaulted entry hall.

 The house is being built on a hilltop site in tornado prone Central Arkansas.
 There are lots of challenges, including termites, heat and humidity, high winds and stubborn bedrock in some areas and unstable hillside terrain in others.
 But the site’s amazing views and privacy are worth overcoming those challenges.
 Chronicling both problems and solutions as they arise will be a unique opportunity from which builders and homeowners can learn.

 To follow the construction progress, look for quarterly project updates at BUILDER, at RESNET or here at BYHYU.
 Take a look at the introductory article in BUILDER here.
-The project will also be presented at RESNET’s 2020 Building Performance Conference.
-The ULTIMATE Idea House is scheduled for completion by early 2020.
+The project will also be presented at RESNET's Building Performance Conference.
+The ULTIMATE Idea House is scheduled for completion by mid 2020.
 Once complete, the house will be open for virtual tours.